Sign up to our Newsletter

 Mathematics

-Much like linguistics majors, mathematic majors tend to score higher on the LSAT, which increases their chances of gaining admission to law schools.
+Much like linguistics majors, mathematics majors tend to score higher on the LSAT, which increases their chances of gaining admission to law schools.
 These majors help students develop good reasoning and deduction skills, which will not only be helpful on the LSAT, but also in law school and during your legal career.

 Science